Hester Periam Hawkins Astronomer and Author

 In the early 1880s, Hester’s parents moved to Bedford.
 They lived at Maple Cottage, 126 Bromham Road, Bedford.
 Her mother’s time in Bedford was short lived; she died aged 77 years on the 9th February 1885.
 Her father died 10th March 1891 aged 81.
 Sadly, Hester could not be at her father’s funeral due to Joshua’s failing health.

-Joshua died on the 24th April 1892 aged 46 years – he had lived in Bedford for just thirteen years.
-In that time, he had made a lasting impression on the town.
+Joshua died on the 24th April 1892 aged 46 years.
+He had lived in Bedford for just thirteen years, but in that time he had made a lasting impression on the town.
 Joshua served five times as Mayor of Bedford, and at one time, he had been part owner of The Bedfordshire Times and Independent.
 Hester had shared all her husband’s interests in the public improvements and developments in Bedford throughout the 1880s.

 Hester’s interests were religious, political, benevolent, and social.
 She was Vice-President of the Bedford Women’s Liberal Association, and a life long supporter of the temperance movement.